 Note 5 Elisabeth ZELL was the widow of Peter MASBERG.
 Peter was born 16 June 1774, baptized in Gönnersdorf.
 He married Elisabeth ZELL on 9 Aug 1807 in Brohl.
 They had Teodor Masberg (born 17 Apr 1808, died on or before 17 August 1817), and Joannes Masberg born 12 Apr 1812, both baptized in Gönnersdorf, and a third child, apparently stillborn, on 23 November 1818.
 Peter himself died on 16 January 1820.
-When Elisabeth was born on 17 May 1822, Johann Heckenbach stepped up and married the widow on 1 Jun 1822.
+Elisabeth had another daughter Elisabeth on 17 May 1822.
+Johann Heckenbach must have been the father.
+Two weeks later he married the widow on 1 Jun 1822.
 Her name is given an ZELL, not MASBERG.
-We presume he also adopted the other child Johannes.
+We presume he also adopted the other child Johannes Masberg.

 Note 5a There may have been another Anton Heckenbach, the son of Barbe Halfen.
 If so, he apparently died before the census was taken in 1803.